 Who does the washing in the homes of Donnycarney in Dublin?

-Several women say they do them all by hand.
+Several women have no objections to washing their husbands socks and do them all by hand.
 A woman who puts them in the washing machine feels that the machine is doing the work.
 The final woman interviewed is the sister of the woman who wrote the letter.
-She asks the reporter about his own socks.
+She agrees with her sister and says that a man should wash his own socks.
+She asks Des Keogh about his own socks.

 Des Keogh (1964)

-A Newsbeat report broadcast 7 October 1964.
+A Newsbeat report broadcast on 7 October 1964.
 The reporter is Des Keogh.